 Now you need to convince them that your product is the best one out there.
 Some recommended content types for this phase of your funnel are:

-The message that needs to be delivered to your potential customers at this point in the funnel is that while other products could solve their problem, yours is the best option.
+Either way, the message that needs to be delivered to your potential customers at this point in the funnel is: while other products could solve their problem, yours is the best option.

 Based on that information, decide what kind of message you need to deliver with your product aware content and record it in your template.